bcantoni/wxtext/README.md

 * Improve error handling everywhere, especially if location is not found (make sure always respond to a request from user)
 * Look at hosting on AWS Lambda w/API Gateway rather than requiring a separate web host
 * Better handling for cases where >1 location may be found, give user a choice
+* Settle on best weather forecast API to use (currently set to DarkSky)
+* Future support for forecast in addition to current conditions